Archives FAQ and Policies

 Research inquiries regarding the New England Conference Commission on Archives and History records, the Boston University School of Theology records, personal papers, and artifact collections will be given more time.
 This is especially true if you are conducting research for a book or dissertation.

 For email and phone inquiries in these collections, the timeline will be determined by the Archivist.

 Yes, some items can be copied.
 Photocopies of some collections may be restricted due to fragile condition, confidentiality, copyright, request of the creator or the discretion of the Archives and Preservation Librarian.
 In addition, collections will not be available for research until they are processed.

 Photocopy requests will be approved on an individual basis.
 No collection may be copied in its entirety.

 Copies of unpublished materials may be used for private research use only.
-They may not be reproduced or transferred to any other person or institution.

 Can I use my camera to take pictures of archival materials?

 Yes, you can use your camera to take pictures of the archival materials in the research reading room during your visit to the School of Theology Archives so long as the item is in the public domain, or you have consent from the donor, Archivist and Preservation Librarian, or other party related to the collection.
 Any and all reproductions of records are for personal research purposes only.